Introduction to education

 Early childhood education

 This concentration expands on your knowledge of early years education.
 It is especially important for someone who wants to pursue a career in the early education field such as a preschool teacher, childcare director, or kindergarten teacher.
-During your coursework you will learn about educational topics, developmentally appropriate curriculum, typical development, and teaching practices for early education.
+During your coursework, you will learn about educational topics, developmentally appropriate curriculum, typical development, and teaching practices for early education.

 English as a second language (ESL)

 If you’re interested in working with children and adults in ESL then this concentration will give you the knowledge and skills to do so.
-Many children in the United States do not speak English as this first language, so there is a hefty need for teachers who specialise in this area of education to teach subjects specifically to them.
-The concentration is designed to enhance knowledge and competence of the student by examining theoretical and practical methods of teaching ESL.
+Many children in the United States do not speak English as this first language, so there is a hefty need for teachers who specialize in this area of education to teach subjects specifically to them.
+The concentration is designed to enhance the knowledge and competence of the student by examining theoretical and practical methods of teaching ESL.

 A concentration in special education coursework could benefit any teacher regardless of the grade level they are working with.
 Children with special needs not only account for major developmental disabilities but also those with high functioning autism, developmental delays, dyslexia, etc. Depending on the child’s need, some children can be easily integrated into classrooms with typically developing children.
 Therefore, an understanding of special education, developmental delays, behavioral management, and instructional strategies could be useful.